 How to Fill Out the FAFSA

 You can complete the entire FAFSA application online at fafsa.ed.gov or on your phone with the myStudentAid mobile app.
 (A paper FAFSA is also available.)
 The FAFSA website provides a list of documents you should have on hand when you fill out the FAFSA.
 Most important, you will need your and your parents' income tax return from two years prior to your anticipated college entrance date.
-For example, if you plan to enroll in college in the fall of 2017, you will use tax data from 2015.
+For example, students planning to enroll in college in the fall of 2020, would use tax data from 2018.
 The FAFSA offers a data retrieval tool that transfers your tax information from the IRS website directly into your FAFSA.

 How to Line Up Colleges to Get Your FAFSA Results

 Where to Get FAFSA Help

 Don't be afraid to ask for help if you need it.
 Your high school counselor, a college's financial aid office, and the FAFSA website are all good resources.
-Many states hold "College Goal Sunday," where students can get free, onsite, professional assistance with completing the FAFSA form.
-Visit collegegoalsundayusa.org to find specific locations and dates in your state.
+Many states hold FAFSA events (sometimes called "College Goal Sundays") where students can get free, onsite, professional assistance with completing the FAFSA form.
+Visit Form Your Future to find specific locations and dates in your state.

 How to Make Changes to Your FAFSA

 Your FAFSA should be accurate as of the day you sign it.
 If you find mistakes on your FAFSA or SAR, you can submit corrections via the FAFSA website or by calling the Federal Student Aid Information Center at (800) 433-3243.
 However, changes to your or your family's financial situation that occur after you sign your FAFSA usually cannot be updated.
 You can contact the college's financial aid office and explain your situation.
 You may be asked to submit a letter detailing the new considerations, backed up by copies of relevant documents.